 What do you mean by “lucky with your bad luck”?

 Tamy: I’ve seen patients with more severe cases of cystic fibrosis than me who have to be fed intravenously.
 They end up in the hospital even more often.
 I’m lucky to be home.
 I go out with my friends, I go to restaurants, I work, I go to CEGEP and I can play sports, even though I’m limited.

 In Quebec, there was no neonatal screening for cystic fibrosis before 2017.
 What do you think about that?

 Nadia: Neonatal screening is very important.
 It makes it possible to start the treatments as soon as possible.
 The earlier the treatments start (whether they’re respiratory treatments or medications), the greater the chance of improving the patient’s state of health.
 Dr. Lands, Tamy’s pneumologist is very involved with this issue because the disease is quite common in Quebec.
 Many people carry it.
 In Lac-Saint-Jean, where I was born, 1 person out of every 15 is a carrier!

 Do you have a message for people who would like to get involved?

 Tamy: When you give to the cause of cystic fibrosis, it allows me to live longer.
-The lifespan of a person with the disease is now 51 years.
+The lifespan of a person with the disease is now more than 53 years.
 It helps with research and is a source of hope for every child with cystic fibrosis.

 Andy: I remember a doctor telling us, “Every year of research is a year added to the life of a patient with cystic fibrosis.”
 If we’re able to raise as much money as possible every year to find new ways to treat this incurable disease, we can at least find solutions to help these people live a bit longer.